mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 'B_estate' in 'markov_analysis_utils.f90'.
 Reads in 'markov_mat.txt' and, if available, 'jumps_markov_mat.txt'.
 The first is used to determine equilibrium committors.
-Committors from reactant (energy eigenstate 1) to product (energy eigenstate labeled by B) will be written in 'thermal_comm_Bto1.txt in the format '(eigenstate) (committor to 1) (committor to B)'.
+Committors from reactant (energy eigenstate 1) to product (energy eigenstate labeled by B) will be written in 'thermal_comm_Bto1.txt in the format:

+'(eigenstate) (committor to 1) (committor to B)'.

 The format for 'thermal_comm_1toB.txt' is the same with the destination and origin reversed.
-The reactive pathway information is in 'thermal_paths_1toB.txt' and 'thermal_paths_1toB_plot.txt" with the latter being designed for plotting and the former being human readable and containing extra information.
+The reactive pathway information is in 'thermal_paths_1toB.txt' and 'thermal_paths_1toB_plot.txt' with the latter being designed for plotting and the former being human readable and containing extra information.

 'thermal_paths_1toB.txt' prints the total reactive flux then the reactive paths in order of largest flux.
-The format for this is
+The format for this is:

 '(pathway flux) (fraction total flux on this pathway) (energy eigenstates on pathway in order)'

 In the next section, the same information is then printed again, but this time the eigenstates